HT nature hivernal A 1985

 Fondation CHU Teh-Chun

-The Foundation was founded in 2017 in Geneva out of the desire and commitment of the artist's family to pay tribute to Chu Teh-Chun's work.
-As a non-profit organization, its mission is to bring CHU's work to the public through visits, exhibitions, conferences and educational initiatives.
+Born of the desire and commitment of the artist's family to pay tribute to Chu Teh-Chun's work, the Foundation was created in 2017 in Geneva.
+As a non-profit organization, its mission is to promote the artist's work to the public through visits, exhibitions, conferences and educational initiatives.

 Foundation